-- (d) a business relationship or an occasional transaction which has been assessed as a high risk relationship pursuant to regulation 3(1)(c). - (2) In paragraph (1) - - (a) "enhanced customer due diligence" means additional steps in relation to identification and verification to those required under regulation 4(3) including taking the following steps - - (i) considering whether additional identification data needs to be obtained and, where the financial services business considers such data needs to be obtained, obtaining it, - (ii) considering whether additional aspects of the customer's identity need to be verified and, where the financial services business considers such aspects need to be verified, verifying them, - (iii) considering whether additional information is required to understand the purpose and intended nature of each business relationship, and, where the financial services business considers that additional information is so required, obtaining such information,

-- (iv) considering whether it is appropriate to take reasonable measures to establish the source of any funds and of the wealth of the customer and any beneficial owner and underlying principal, and, where the financial services business considers that it is so appropriate, taking such measures, - (v) carrying out more frequent and more extensive ongoing monitoring in accordance with regulation 11, and
+- (a) "enhanced customer due diligence" means additional steps in relation to identification and verification to those required under regulation 4(3) including taking the following steps- - (i) considering whether additional identification data needs to be obtained and, where the financial services business considers such data needs to be obtained, obtaining it, - (ii) considering whether additional aspects of the customer's identity need to be verified and, where the financial services business considers such aspects need to be verified, verifying them, - (iii) considering whether additional information is required to understand the purpose and intended nature of each business relationship, and, where the financial services business considers that additional information is so required, obtaining such information, - (iv) considering whether it is appropriate to take reasonable measures to establish the source of any funds and of the wealth of the customer and any beneficial owner and underlying principal, and, where the financial services business considers that it is so appropriate, taking such measures,

-(b) "politically exposed person" means -

-- a person who has, or has had at any time, a prominent public function or who has been elected or appointed to such a function in a country or territory other than the Bailiwick including, without limitation -

-- (A) heads of state or heads of government,

-- (B) senior politicians and other important officials of political parties,

-- (C) senior government officials,

-- (D) senior members of the judiciary,

-- (E) senior military officers, and
+- (v) carrying out more frequent and more extensive ongoing monitoring in accordance with regulation 11, and - (b) "politically exposed person" means - - (i) a person who has, or has had at any time, a prominent public function or who has been elected or appointed to such a function in a country or territory other than the Bailiwick including, without limitation - - (A) heads of state or heads of government, - (B) senior politicians and other important officials of political parties, - (C) senior government officials, - (D) senior members of the judiciary, - (E) senior military officers, and - (F) senior executives of state owned body corporates, - (ii) an immediate family member of such a person including, without limitation, a spouse, partner, parent, child, sibling, parent-in-law or grandchild of such a person and in this subparagraph "partner" means a person who is considered by the law of the country or territory in which the relevant public function is held as being equivalent to a spouse, or

-- (F) senior executives of state owned body corporates, - (ii) an immediate family member of such a person including, without limitation, a spouse, partner, parent, child, sibling, parent-in-law or grandchild of such a person and in this subparagraph "partner" means a person who is considered by the law of the country or territory in which the relevant public function is held as being equivalent to a spouse, or - (iii) a close associate of such a person, including, without limitation - - (A) a person who is widely known to maintain a close business relationship with such a person, or - (B) a person who is in a position to conduct substantial financial transactions on behalf of such a person.
+- (iii) a close associate of such a person, including, without limitation - - (A) a person who is widely known to maintain a close business relationship with such a person, or - (B) a person who is in a position to conduct substantial financial transactions on behalf of such a person.

-(3) Where a business relationship falls within paragraph (1)(a), a financial services business must -
+(3) Where a business relationship falls within paragraph (1)(a), a financial services business must

-(a) ensure that senior management approval is obtained for establishing, or, in the case of an existing business relationship, continuing that relationship, (b) take reasonable measures to establish the source of any funds and of the wealth of the customer and beneficial owner and underlying principal.

-(4) Where the customer was not physically present when a financial services business carried out an activity set out in regulation 4(2)(a) or (b), a financial services business must take adequate measures to compensate for the specific risk arising as a result -
+- (a) ensure that senior management approval is obtained for establishing, or, in the case of an existing business relationship, continuing that relationship, - (b) take reasonable measures to establish the source of any funds and of the wealth of the customer and beneficial owner and underlying principal. - (34) Where the customer was not a Guernsey resident who was physically present when a financial services business carried out an activity set out in regulation 4(2)(a) or (b), a financial services business must take adequate measures to compensate for the specific risk arising as a result - - (a) when carrying out customer due diligence, and

-- (a) when carrying out customer due diligence, and - (b) where the activity was establishing a business relationship, when carrying out monitoring of that relationship pursuant to regulation 11.
+(b) where the activity was establishing a business relationship, when carrying out monitoring of that relationship pursuant to regulation 11.